 I liked the game of seeing whether I could get someone to talk to me.

+You see, I sucked at sports.
+I was the last one picked.
+You get the idea.
 I didn’t have the team experience of all for one and all that.

 I was a loner.
 For a lot of reasons.
 Which we won’t go into now…

 Personalities who visited the shop where I worked

 One day while working retail, I witnessed a young guy, so nervous because he wanted to look his best at his wedding the following day ... in a meadow, on horseback, while the bride’s father held a shotgun to his back (as a joke).